SiddhaGanju/Eureka--Data-Visualization/README.md

 Eureka--Data-Visualization
 ==========================

 Data Visualization techniques for Eureka!
+This module has been created for Google Summer of Code 2014.